victory-sokolov/dotfiles/README.md

-# Ubuntu Dotfiles
+# My configuration files for Linux

-This is my personalised ubuntu dotfiles
+This is my personalised Linux dotfiles